Financial Advisors LLC Sells 106 Shares of JPMorgan Chase & Co. (NYSE:JPM)

-Financial Advisors LLC lessened its stake in shares of JPMorgan Chase & Co.
-(NYSE:JPM) by 2.6% during the 3rd quarter, Holdings Channel reports.
-The fund owned 3,950 shares of the financial services provider’s stock after selling 106 shares during the period.
-Financial Advisors LLC’s holdings in JPMorgan Chase & Co. were worth $573,000 as of its most recent SEC filing.
+Financial Advisors LLC reduced its holdings in JPMorgan Chase & Co.
+(NYSE:JPM) by 2.6% during the third quarter, Holdings Channel.com reports.
+The fund owned 3,950 shares of the financial services provider’s stock after selling 106 shares during the quarter.
+Financial Advisors LLC’s holdings in JPMorgan Chase & Co. were worth $573,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Miller Wealth Advisors LLC bought a new stake in JPMorgan Chase & Co. during the 2nd quarter valued at $67,000.
-VitalStone Financial LLC boosted its position in shares of JPMorgan Chase & Co. by 46,300.0% in the 2nd quarter.
-VitalStone Financial LLC now owns 464 shares of the financial services provider’s stock worth $67,000 after purchasing an additional 463 shares in the last quarter.
-Guardian Wealth Advisors LLC acquired a new stake in shares of JPMorgan Chase & Co. in the 1st quarter worth $70,000.
-True Wealth Design LLC acquired a new stake in shares of JPMorgan Chase & Co. in the 4th quarter worth $76,000.
-Finally, Maryland Capital Advisors Inc. boosted its position in shares of JPMorgan Chase & Co. by 17.9% in the 2nd quarter.
-Maryland Capital Advisors Inc. now owns 678 shares of the financial services provider’s stock worth $99,000 after purchasing an additional 103 shares in the last quarter.
-Institutional investors own 68.94% of the company’s stock.
+A number of other institutional investors have also added to or reduced their stakes in the business.
+Green Square Capital Advisors LLC increased its stake in JPMorgan Chase & Co. by 0.5% in the 3rd quarter.
+Green Square Capital Advisors LLC now owns 34,781 shares of the financial services provider’s stock worth $5,044,000 after acquiring an additional 171 shares during the last quarter.
+Pure Financial Advisors LLC increased its position in shares of JPMorgan Chase & Co. by 31.4% during the 3rd quarter.
+Pure Financial Advisors LLC now owns 5,916 shares of the financial services provider’s stock valued at $858,000 after purchasing an additional 1,413 shares during the last quarter.
+First Hawaiian Bank increased its position in shares of JPMorgan Chase & Co. by 2.5% during the 3rd quarter.
+First Hawaiian Bank now owns 60,160 shares of the financial services provider’s stock valued at $8,724,000 after purchasing an additional 1,491 shares during the last quarter.
+Aprio Wealth Management LLC increased its position in shares of JPMorgan Chase & Co. by 49.3% during the 3rd quarter.
+Aprio Wealth Management LLC now owns 6,239 shares of the financial services provider’s stock valued at $905,000 after purchasing an additional 2,061 shares during the last quarter.
+Finally, Cyndeo Wealth Partners LLC increased its position in shares of JPMorgan Chase & Co. by 41.5% during the 3rd quarter.
+Cyndeo Wealth Partners LLC now owns 71,549 shares of the financial services provider’s stock valued at $10,376,000 after purchasing an additional 20,979 shares during the last quarter.
+68.94% of the stock is currently owned by institutional investors.

 Wall Street Analysts Forecast Growth